The Clear Edge

 The three protection layers:

 Design your recovery rituals around what actually works for you.
-For some founders, it’s a 10-minute walk after every major task.
-For others, it’s 30 minutes of something completely unrelated to business at midday.
+For some founders it’s a 10-minute walk after every major task, for others it’s 30 minutes of something completely unrelated to business at midday.
 The ritual doesn’t matter as long as it genuinely restores energy.
 Test 2-3 options during Days 4-7 and keep what works.

-Result by the end of Day 3: Three boundaries locked in, recovery rituals designed and scheduled, circuit breaker rule set, energy-giving activities in your calendar as fixed commitments.
+Result by the end of Day 3: Three boundaries locked in, recovery rituals designed and scheduled, circuit breaker rule set, and energy-giving activities in your calendar as fixed commitments.

 Days 4-7: Implementation and Iteration